psvkushal/nvimConfig/README.md

     - [ ] installation done
     - [x] figure out how to scroll through results buffer and preview buffer
         - got confused between results and preview buffer mapped to values which feels comfortable
-    - [ ] add support for viewing through images
+    - [x] add support for viewing through images
+        - not satisfied but for now its okay IG, lets complete the others and come back to this one
 - [ ] LSP functionality

 - [ ] git fugitive or neovim equivalent